Child Support Modification And Change Of Circumstances

-The Law Office of Anthony W. Greco successfully defended Father in Appeals Court against Mother’s motion to modify Father’s child support obligation.
+Greco Law successfully defended a Father in Appeals Court against the Mother’s motion to modify Father’s child support obligation.
 The parties had a Shared Parenting Plan where weekly parenting time alternated between the two.
 The parties agreed in their Divorce Decree that neither parent would pay child support to the other, as each was responsible for the costs of the child during their parenting time.

 Upon our appeal, the Court of Appeals ruled a trial court may modify a child support obligation if (1) A substantial change of circumstances has occurred since the time the obligation was imposed and (2) That the substantial change in circumstances was not contemplated at the time the obligation was imposed.